 Riding a traditional Venetian gondola is sure to be on most people’s bucket list while traveling to Venice.
 Here are my tips to have a great time!

 With a rich history spanning as far back as the 11th century, the gondolas of Venice are a thing of beauty.
 Taking a gondola ride was the activity we were most looking forward to in Italy.

 Gliding down Venice’s narrow canals, admiring the beautiful architecture, and relaxing to the sound of a classic Venetian song.
 It doesn’t get much better!

 Renting a gondola is one of the top things to do in Venice while visiting Italy.

-In this guide, I’ll share tips to get the most from your gondola experience.
+In this guide, I’ll share tips on how to get the most from your gondola experience in Venice.